Frequently Asked Questions

 Question: I have missed exams, and/or labs, and/or not completed some homework assignments.
 What can I do at the end of the semester for "extra credit" so that I can make all of this up?

-Answer: All of the credit for the semester is detailed on the course outline.
-There is no "extra credit," and certainly nothing that can be done at the end of the semester to make up for not doing the assignments.
+Answer: By official TTU policy, all of the credit for the semester must be detailed on the course outline before the start of the semester and must be equally available to all.
+There is no "extra credit," and certainly nothing that can be done at the end of the semester.

 Number 2